farrosalferro/farrosalferro/README.md

 👋 Hi there!
-I'm Farros, a passionate bachelor student majoring in mechanical and aerospace engineering from Tohoku University.
+I'm Farros, a passionate Master's student majoring in Information Sciences from Tohoku University.

-💻 I am currently doing research on Vision Language Model (VLM) in Okatani Lab.
+💻 I am currently doing research on Applicatoin of Vision Large Language Model (VLM) in Okatani Lab.

 📫 How to reach me: farrosalferro@gmail.com.